-The performance period for the 2013-2014 applications is from July 9, 2013, through June 30, 2014.
-All performance under this allocation shall be completed by June 30, 2014.
-See listing of key dates on page 16 for final report deadlines.
-Final outcome and budget reporting must be submitted to the Chancellor's Office no later than August 31, 2014.
+The performance period for the 2014-2015 application is from July 1, 2014 through June 30, 2015.
+All performance under this allocation shall be completed by June 30, 2015.
+See listing of key dates on page 17 for final report deadlines.
+Final outcome and budget reporting must be submitted to the Chancellor's Office no later than August 31, 2015.

-No extensions will be granted for this funding.
-The applications may be renewed annually for up to an additional 4 years contingent upon successful completion of required outcomes and availability of funding.
+The applications may be renewed annually for up to an additional 2 years contingent upon successful completion of required outcomes and availability of funding.